fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 ### Step 2: Add the dependencies

-Now, we will add the FusionCharts javascript files required to render the charts in the web application.
+Now, we will add Django wrapper and FusionCharts javascript files required to render the charts in the web application.
 Steps to add the files are given below:

-* Create a template folder inside the `myproject` directory.
+* Create a `template` folder inside the `myproject` directory.
 * Inside the template folder, create another folder named `static`.
-* Copy and paste the `fusioncharts.py` file from `integrations > django > fusioncharts-wrapper` in your project folder.
+* Copy and paste the `fusioncharts.py` file from `integrations > django > fusioncharts-wrapper` in your project folder(`myproject`).
-* Copy all javascript files extracted from the downloaded FusionCharts library into the template folder.
+* Copy all javascript files extracted from the downloaded FusionCharts library into the `template/static` folder.
-* To map the javascript files, create an HTML file,`index.html` in the template folder.
-Include the `fusioncharts.js` and `fusioncharts.theme.fusion.js`  from the downloaded package in this file.
+* Now, map the javascript files by creating an HTML file, `index.html` in the template folder.
+Add couple of `<script>` tags.
+Include the `fusioncharts.js` and `fusioncharts.theme.fusion.js` using `<script>` tags from the downloaded package in this file.

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>